 - Notes: This war diary has been digitized and is available to download from the National Archives.
 When the 33rd Punjabis went into action on the opening day of the Battle of Loos on the 25 September 1915 and suffered nearly 300 casualties, the war diary entry is just over four lines.
 This is typical of the laconic nature of the Regiment’s war diary.

 - Date: 01 December 1915 – 30 June 1916

 - Reference: WO 95/5438

 - Notes: From February- June there are only a few entries per month and I have transcribed an example below.

 - Date: 01 May – 30 June 1917

 - No.1 Column, Hanforce

 - Notes: An average war diary.
-Patrols of the 33rd Punjabis were frequently engaged during these two month but they are only given very brief mention.
+Patrols of the 33rd Punjabis were frequently engaged during these two months but they are only given a very brief mention.
 This war diary has been digitized and is available to download from the National Archives’ website.